 I write young adult and children’s books.
 My work includes the Lois Lane series (Fallout, Double Down, and Triple Threat), which brings the iconic comic book character front and center in her own YA novels, and the Cirque American series (Girl on a Wire, Girl Over Paris, and Girl in the Shadows), about daredevil heroines who discover magic and mystery lurking under the big top.
-In 2017, I will launch a new series co-written by my husband author Christopher Rowe, the Supernormal Sleuthing Service; book one is The Lost Legacy is out now.
+I also co-write the the Supernormal Sleuthing Service with my husband author Christopher Rowe; book one, The Lost Legacy is out now.
 Book two, The Sphinx’s Secret, is scheduled for 2018.
 Strange Alchemy, a reinvention of my first novel (originally published as Blackwood), will be out in August.

 I have also written for Publishers Weekly, Locus, and the Los Angeles Times, and, currently, on the ReMade serial.
 I guest-edited a special YA issue of Subterranean Online (full of excellent stories, which you should go read), and I have been a guest on NPR’s Weekend Edition.
 I have an MFA in Writing from the Vermont College of Fine Arts’ program in writing for children and young adults.
 But readers of Lady Churchill’s Rosebud Wristlet may know me best as everyone’s Dear Aunt Gwenda.

 I live in a hundred-year-old house in Lexington, Kentucky, with Christopher Rowe and our monsters, er, pets: Stella the Cat, HRH; Puck the Dog, INC; Izzy the Dog-Girl, VIP; and Sally the Other-Dog-Girl, ESQ.